compromise-evident/WhatNext/README.md

 **A pqML variant of bizarre absurdity.**

 Previously, I trained it on 20 items (10 primes, 10 composites) and pqML brought misclassification down to 2 in just 5 minutes.
 How about creating 1,000 models in bulk, training each on 18 items, and having them all vote upon testing a user-provided prime candidate?
-Each model will be breated quickly but remains inadequate--unless they all have say in the the final poll.
+Each model will be created quickly but remains inadequate--unless they all have say in the the final poll.
 Here we go...

 # EXIF_tilted